bousborne/bousborne_website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notes to self

+This is run alongside mongoDB and nodejs.
+This is hosted on my pi.
+Deploy to /var/www/benousborne.com/html